 But you already knew that, didn't you?

 And now Congress knows it, too.
-The recent 300-page report from the congressionally appointed Military Compensation and Retirement Modernization Commission (MCRMC) got specific about just how hard it can be to score a spot in a CDC.
+The 2015 300-page report from the congressionally appointed Military Compensation and Retirement Modernization Commission (MCRMC) got specific about just how hard it can be to score a spot in a CDC.

 To quote the report: